LLM’s Are Redefining Commerce: What Should You Know About Google’s AI Shopping Feature

 Here are the steps visibility-first brands are taking:

-1. Strengthening Entity-Level Branding
+1. Strengthening Entity Level Branding

 Ensure the brand’s name, products, mission, and differentiators are consistently structured so LLMs can interpret them clearly.